rukky022/planning-poker/README.md

 ## Steps to Run it:
 Clone the Project:

 `git clone https://github.com/ruqmuse/planning-poker.git`

-Navigate to the `client` directory in terminal and instal dependencies:
+Navigate to the `client` directory in the Terminal and install dependencies:

 `cd client`

 `npm install`

-To start the project, open the `client` directory in Terminal and run:
+To start the project, open the `client` directory in the Terminal and enter:

 `npm start`

 This should launch localhost:8080 with the game configured.

-In a new Terminal window, open the root `planning-poker` directory and run:
+In a new Terminal window, open the root `planning-poker` directory and install dependencies:

-`npm install --save express socket.io nodemon`
+`npm install`

 To start the server, run: `npm run start`